Oleksa Storozhenko

-Oleksa Storozhenko (24 November 1806, Lysohory, Chernihiv region, Russian Empire – 6 November 1874, Berestia, Russian Empire) was ukrainian a writer, anthropologist and playwright from the Russian Empire.
+Oleksa Storozhenko (24 November 1806, Lysohory, Chernihiv region, Russian Empire – 6 November 1874, Berestia, Russian Empire) was a Ukrainian writer, anthropologist and playwright from the Russian Empire.

 Storozhenko began writing in the 1850s.
 Many of his works are based on Ukrainian folklore and stories from lives of Ukrainian peasants.
 He initially wrote in Russian.
 In 1861 Oleksa Storozhenko became known as Ukrainian-language writer.
 His works were published in Osnova journal (Ukrainian journal published in Saint Petersburg).
 However, measures undertaken by the Imperial Russia's agencies enforcing the Valuev Circular (a legal decree reflecting persecution against the Ukrainian language) became the reason why Oleksa Storozhenko had to continue his writings in Russian.

 Storozhenko's style of writing is marked by earthy Ukrainian language and picturesque representation of the folk proverbs, anecdotes, sayings and songs.
 The leading topics of his works are: Ukrainians’ everyday life, customs, folklore and demonological believes, historical events, particularly kozaks and Zaporozhian Sich.

 Novella Zakokhanyi Chort (Devil in Love) and novel Marko Prokliatyi (Damned Marko) are fine examples of Gothic-Romantic literature.
 Literary critics find parallel between Storozhenko's Devil in Love and Le Diable Amoureux (The Devil in Love, 1772) by the French gothic author, Jacques Cazotte.

 1858 – Rasskazy iz Krestyanskogo Byta Malorossiian (Stories from the Peasant Life of Little Russians).

 1857 – Bratiya Bliznetsy (Twin Brothers; historical novel).